Symptoms of Heel Spurs and Treatments

-- Another aspect to consider is that depending on the pressure from your shoe on that bone spur, the area may become red and inflamed.
-This can cause extreme pain.
+- Another issue to consider is that, depending on the pressure from your shoe on that bone spur, the area may become red and inflamed.
+This can cause even more heavy pain.

 The right exercises to treat a heel spur

 The exercise is very simple.
 Just sit on a couch or a chair to steady yourself, then put a towel on the floor in front of you and try to grab it with your toes.
-This simple movement will help you regain mobility in your foot and ease the pain of the heel spur.
+This simple movement will help you regain mobility in your foot and ease the pain and other symptoms of heel spurs.
 Do it about three times a day.

 2. Simple stretches

 This is another easy exercise.
 As you can see in the image above, all you need to do is lean over the edge of a table and pretend you’re pushing against it.
-One leg is bent, and the other is slightly stretching the heel region.
+One leg is bent, and the other stretches the heel region slightly.
 Do this exercise for at least 5 minutes, two times a day.
 It’s simple and not very tiring.

 As you will see, these exercises based on simple stretches are quite effective.
 At night, you can also find some splints that will help treat heel spurs – certain brands can be found in drug stores.
 Over time you’ll find it improves, but occasionally surgery is needed to completely alleviate the problem.
-So be patient and take good care of yourself in whatever ways you can.
+Above all, be patient and take good care of yourself in whatever ways you can.